What’s the Difference Between Credit and Debit Cards?

-With a debit card, typically tied to a bank account, funds must be added in advance to an account before any transaction can be performed.
-A prepaid card is a type of debit card that is a stand-alone product, not tied to a bank account.
+A debit card is typically tied to a bank account, so funds must be added in advance to an account before any transaction can be performed.

 Credit cards also offer a host of features debit cards do not.
 With a credit card, you can: